TableNet: a multiplier-less implementation of neural networks for inferencing

 \section{Concluding remarks}

 We explore the feasibility of using LUT to speed up the inference of large scale neural networks by eliminating multiply and add operations, especially in CNNs where the majority of computations during inference is computing the convolutions.
 This approach can be implemented in software using standard computing hardware.
 However, custom hardware for partitioning the input data (whether in floating point or fixed point format) into chunks that can be used directly as indices to the LUT and for bit-shuffling operations applied to both the input and the output of the LUT can result in an even more efficient architecture.
 Such custom hardware would simply reroute the bits appropriately to access memory locations of the LUT and rerouting the output from the LUT appropriately to the adder.
+We believe that in future mobile Internet-of-Things (IoT) or edge computing environments, where data is acquired at the sensors at a very high rate, it makes sense to have computation done at the sensor level.
+In these scenarios having a LUT at each sensor may be an effective solution.

 Our experimental results indicate that a practical tradeoff between total size of LUT, number of arithmetic operations and accuracy exists.
+In general, having a large total LUT size reduces the number of operations, and we show that it is possible to have a multiplier-less LUT implementation with a similar memory footprint as a traditional solution requiring multipliers while achieving similar accuracy.

 Furthermore, floating point formats in intermediate layers provide better results for the same amount of bits than fixed point formats.
 Future research include determining what the optimal architecture should be to balance the LUT size and the number of operations for each inference.